 Making a food poisoning claim

-Our in house solicitors are experts in making claims.
-They will ensure that every aspect of your life that has been affected by your illness or injury will be accounted for; making sure you get the maximum compensation possible for your circumstances.
+We are experts in making claims.
+We will ensure that every aspect of your life that has been affected by your illness or injury will be accounted for; making sure you get the maximum compensation possible for your circumstances.

-Our freephone helpline is open 24/7 and our advisors are there to give you all the assistance you will need.
-The number is 0800 180 4123.
+Our helpline is open 24/7 and our advisors are there to give you all the assistance you will need in your search for injury solicitors in Gifford.
+The number is 0800 689 0500 or 0333 500 0993.
 Call us today, the sooner we know about your problems, the sooner we can start your claim.